Skip to contents

 The goal of trendseries is to provide a modern, pipe-friendly interface for exploratory analysis of time series data in conventional data.frame format.
 Throughout this vignette, the terms data.frame and “data frame” will refer to any dataset in a rectangular format, i.e., data.frame/tibble/data.table.

-This package was designed with economic time series in mind, in this sense, it includes methods commonly used in economics (e.g., Hodrick-Prescott filter) as well as general-purpose smoothing methods (e.g., LOESS, moving averages).
+This package was designed with economic time series in mind.
+It includes methods commonly used in economics (e.g., Hodrick-Prescott filter) as well as general-purpose smoothing methods (e.g., LOESS, moving averages).

 Getting started

-trendseries revolves around a general wrapper function augment_trends that adds news columns to a data frame.
+trendseries revolves around a general wrapper function augment_trends that adds new columns to a data frame.

 library(trendseries)